The Early Years: 1997 - 2000

 SaskCulture also worked closely with the cultural industries during this time teaming up with other cultural stakeholders to hold a Cultural Export Initiative, called Flatland Culture Goes Global: An Export Forum.
 The Saskatchewan Cultural Industries Development Council was formed shortly afterwards.

-In its early days, SaskCulture continued some of the traditions of SCCO by holding special events to help support the professional development of cultural workers, encourage networking and offer opportunities to network with decision-makers.
+In its early days, SaskCulture continued some of the traditions of SCCO by holding special events to help support the professional development of cultural workers, encourage networking and offer opportunities for members to network with decision-makers.
 It continued to hold an annual conference for its members, which later became known as its “annual gathering”, as well as holding the annual Volunteer Awards for Culture ceremony in conjunction with its Tri-Global partners.
 SaskCulture also began holding an annual MLA reception, where members could meet with provincial government Members of the Legislative Assembly.
-Also during this time period, SaskCulture spent considerable time responding to a Municipal Task Force on Legislative Renewal in order to ensure that Municipal Affairs, Culture and Housing, the government department responsible for culture at the time, was taking the interests of culture into account when reshaping local governments.
+During this time period, SaskCulture spent considerable time responding to a Municipal Task Force on Legislative Renewal in order to ensure that Municipal Affairs, Culture and Housing, the government department responsible for culture at the time, was taking the interests of the cultural community into account when reshaping local governments.

 By the end of 1999, SaskCulture successfully launched a new funding program – the Multicultural Initiatives Fund, designed to stimulate ethno-cultural and multicultural programs and activities throughout the province.
 The development of this fund was seen as an important addition to the resources available from the Culture Section of the Trust Fund for Saskatchewan’s multicultural community.

-In the arts, the Saskatchewan Arts Alliance became the first formalized Community of Interest for the Arts.
+In the arts, the Saskatchewan Arts Alliance, founded in 1984, became the first formalized Community of Interest for the Arts.
 As for heritage, in May 2000, a provincial forum was convened to develop an internal Heritage Community of Interest mechanism.
-A previous meeting in 1999 in Manitou had helped set the stage for the community working together.
+A previous meeting in 1999 in Manitou had helped set the stage for the community working together on heritage interests.

 Besides the growing interest in other sectors, SaskCulture continued to support the needs of cultural workers.
 In 2000, it prepared, published and distributed the SaskCulture Handbook for Member Organizations, and held regular meetings, called Staff Network Meetings, with organizational leaders.
 The SaskCulture board embarked on a series of member consultations to gather feedback and discuss emerging issues, including the government’s plans to develop a Cultural Policy framework and a paper by Dr. Joy Cohnstaedt offering a draft set of assumptions for the government’s framework.
 SaskCulture would remain a key player in the development of a new provincial cultural policy for years to come.